 [ top ]

-In 2012, staff took part in 20 programs offering opportunities for local businesses to increase sales through participation in the government marketplace.
+In 2016, SPC took part in 30 programs offering opportunities for local businesses to increase sales through participation in the government marketplace.
 By collaborating with other business development organizations, SPC is able to provide greater service to individual businesses across the region.

-- Client businesses received 79 government contracts with a value of over $36 million.
+- Client business won government contracts with a value of over $478 million.

-- SPC responded to initial inquiries from 84 companies for specific information to evaluate their potential in the government marketplace.
+- Initial inquiries were responded to from 47 companies for specific information to evaluate their potential in the government marketplace.

 [ top ]